aditeyabaral/ranked-choice-voting-api/README.md

-# ranked-voting
+# ranked-choice-voting-api
 Simple API for [ranked-choice voting](https://www.rankedvote.co/guides/understanding-ranked-choice-voting/how-does-ranked-choice-voting-work) in an election.

-Ranked-voting is a Flask app that serves API endpoints for a ranked-choice voting, supporting both creation of elections, retrieval of results and casting of votes using HTTP requests.
+Ranked-choice Voting is a Flask app that serves API endpoints for a ranked-choice voting, supporting both creation of elections, retrieval of results and casting of votes using HTTP requests.

 ## How does Ranked-Choice Voting Work?